mthl/guix-artwork/website/drafts/home.md

 installed packages.
 They work together: if you upgrade a package, the corresponding dot file might need to be adjusted; if a package is missing, its dot file is not of any use.
-Sometimes a home environment contains additional things: daemons (program that run in the background), or periodically executed jobs.
+Sometimes a home environment contains additional things: daemons (programs that run in the background), or periodically executed jobs.

-Guix Home thus goes beyond dot files: it lets you declare and instantiate all these aspects that make up your home environment.
+Guix Home goes beyond dot files: it lets you declare and instantiate all these aspects that make up your home environment.

 # Genesis